Publications and Web Sites

 During the period 1869 to 1914, the Department of State submitted collections of diplomatic correspondence (called reports from the Secretary of State) to Congress in response to specific requests.
 Congress, in turn printed those collections as Senate or House Executive Documents, House or Senate Miscellaneous Reports, or House or Senate Reports.
 Those publications serve as supplements to those published in the regular FRUS volumes.
 A list of those volumes can be found here.

 Pre-1861 U.S. foreign relations materials

-Before publication of FRUS, the U.S. government released documents on foreign affairs through a variety of means.
-One of those means was the U.S. Congressional Serial Set, which began publication in 1817.
+Before publication of FRUS, the U.S. government released documents on foreign affairs in a number of ways.
+The U.S. Congressional Serial Set, which began publication in 1817, is one of them.
 You may find the Serial Set in a local or university library or subscribe to an electronic database which contains these documents.
 Two indexes of foreign affairs-related documents in the Serial Set are available:

 ●The Department of State/Office of the Historian compiled a listing of foreign affairs material in the Congressional Serial Set.

-Other sources for early U.S. foreign affairs documentation are also available online.
+Other sources for pre-FRUS U.S. foreign affairs documentation are also available online.
 These include:

 ●American State Papers, which covers 1789 to 1838 and is available online via the Library of Congress.